 Mehryar joined Watsi on September 19th, 2016.
-Five years ago, Mehryar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mehryar's most recent donation supported Ngasungui, a five-month-old baby girl from Tanzania, to fund clubfoot repair surgery so that she can walk easily.
+Six years ago, Mehryar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mehryar's most recent donation supported Loveness, a future doctor from Tanzania, to find clubfoot treatment so she can walk easily and go after her dreams.

 Mehryar has funded healthcare for 80 patients in 11 countries.